RaviKMalhotra/CCSP/Domain 6 - Legal, Risk and Compliance/Domain 6 Important Questions 2.md

 D	is	incorrect	because	Germany	is	part	of	the	European	Union,	and	as such,	it	is	covered	under	the	privacy	policies	and	regulations	the	EU has	issued.

-### Qustion # 29 - An	audit	scope	statement	defines	the	entire	process	and	procedures	to	beused	while	conducting	of	an	audit.
+### Qustion # 29 - An	audit	scope	statement	defines	the	entire	process	and	procedures	to	be used	while	conducting	of	an	audit.
 Which	of	the	following	items	is	NOT something	that	would	be	found	in	an	audit	scope	statement?
 A.	Exclusions
 B.	Costs
 C.	Certifications
 D.	Reports
 Correct Answer: B.

 The	costs	of	the	audit	are	not	something	that	is	included	in	an	audit scope	statement.
 They	would	be	determined	by	contract	separately.
 Although	the	intended	scope	of	the	audit	will	likely	have	an	impact	on costs,	they	are	not	included	in	the	audit	scope	statement.

 A	is	incorrect	because	any	exclusions	to	the	audit—either	systems, applications,	or	services,	as	well	as	any	particular	features	that	are	not to	be	included—would	be	a	core	component	of	the	audit	scope statement.